moonytheloony/Blog-Web/content/post/The First Post.md

 Finally, my custom blogging platform is ready and raring to go.
 I will try to write as frequently as I can and keep making platform improvements.
 Since I have been working on building my blogging platform for some time, I think my opening blog should talk about how the platform works.

-{{< notice text="September 23, 2016: I have migrated the blog to Hugo, which is a static site generator.
-Azure WebApps still host this blog.
-This post will help you setup a beautiful blog using a number of Azure services." >}}{{% /notice %}}
+{{< notice text="September 23, 2016: I have migrated my blog to Hugo, which is a static site generator.
+Azure WebApps still hosts this blog.
+This post will help you setup your own beautiful blog using a number of Azure services." >}}{{% /notice %}}

 First, the technology stack: